thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Paradrop attendance will be turned on by default
 - Chance to spawn non-cargo truck on enemy resources and factories (fuel/medical/repair trucks)
 - Additional convoy type - fuel convoys
+- Commander's ability to buy loot crates with faction money
 - Changed max distance from HQ for tasks to 3000 by default
 - Returned assassinate mission types to forced mission request function
 - Reduced number of waypoints, coverpoints and escape points for Civilian Presence Modules (might lead to better performance on some PCs)